MattiasBeming/LiU-AI-Project-Active-Learning-for-Music/README.md

 ## Architecture
 The architecture can be divided into two different parts: the *API layer*, which consists of functionality for handling data, GUI, ML/AL etc. - and the *execution layer*, which is responsible for utilizing the API to perform required tasks.
 All code relating to the API may be found in `src/api/` while the execution code lies in `src/`.

 More specifically, the execution layer is devided into 5 different so called *processes*.
 When the program starts, one process is executed, and when the process terminates, so does the program.
-In order to communicate between processes, files are usually outputted so that they can be read between each other.
+In order to communicate between processes, files are usually outputted so that they can be divided between each other.

 Processes may consist of *phases*.
 These are reusable sub-modules, which are independent of each other, and processes may use any of these whenever desired.
 Note that phases can also be reused in different processes.